Export Dashboards and Widgets

 Export Widget

 Sometimes you only need data or visuals from a single dashboard widget rather than the entire dashboard.
-GoodData allows you to export individual widgets either as a single slide (PDF/PPTX) or as tabular data (XLSX/CSV).
+GoodData allows you to export individual widgets either as an image (PNG), a single slide (PDF/PPTX) or as tabular data (XLSX/CSV).
 This helps you focus on exactly the insight you want to share or analyze further.

 Slide